-It occurred to me that I talk about 1-man-down plans all the time.
-I’ve talked about them in FB Lives and in training, but I’m not sure I’ve never written about them.
+It occurred to me that I talk about 1-man down zoning plans with special education teachers all the time.
+I’ve talked about them in FB Lives and in training, but I’m not sure I’ve ever written about the best ways to implement them.

-Consider this scenario.
-On a Tuesday, you get to school to discover that you have only 1 of the 2 paras assigned to your classroom.
-And there are no subs available.
+Consider this scenario as a classroom teacher.
+On a Tuesday, you get to school to discover that you have only 1 of the 2 special education paraprofessionals assigned to your special education classroom.
+And there are no subs or teacher assistants available.

-That classroom barely runs with the 3 of you in place.
+That sped classroom barely runs with the 3 of you in place.
 Now you have to scramble to figure out how to get through the day with 1 man down (the missing para).

 Sound familiar?
 Yea, I thought so.
 I think it does to all of us.
 All of us have experienced the 1-man (or 2-man, or all-man) down day.
 And of course we dread those days.

-It’s bad enough being short staffed.
-But, the scramble at the beginning of the day to change up everything only makes it worse.
+It’s bad enough being short-staffed in the school setting.
+But, the scramble at the beginning of the day to change up the whole classroom schedule only makes it worse.
 It’s like starting the day 5 steps behind.

 What is a 1-Man Down Plan?

 That’s where a 1-man down zoning plan comes in.
 Essentially it’s a plan for what is going to happen when you don’t have all your staff.
-A zoning plan [link] is a schedule for the staff.
+A zoning plan is a schedule for the staff.
 A 1-man down plan is how your schedule and your zoning plan will be adjusted for that day.
+This is essential when thinking about special education paraprofessional training.

 Why Do I Need One?

-There are several purposes and advantages to having a 1-man down plan.
+There are several purposes and advantages to having a 1-man down zoning plan.

 - You need it for the day I described earlier when you don’t have a sub for an absent staff member.
 It eliminates the scramble in the morning and makes the day run more smoothly.